 In addition, any Moorpark College student who suspects they might have a disability that has never been previously assessed may request an appointment with an ACCESS Specialist to discuss the possibility of further evaluation.

-Moorpark College and ACCESS are devoted to the democratic ideal of making higher education accessible to all.
+Moorpark College and ACCESS are devoted to making higher education accessible to all.
 We recognize the value of student diversity and we are committed to providing a campus climate conducive to the success of all students.
 In addition, we support both the spirit and the letter of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 that guarantees every person with a disability equal access to all educational programs and activities offered by the College.

 Please follow steps mentioned in the above link and if you have any questions call ACCESS at (805) 378-1461.